ashmunji/gatsby-london/content/blog/netflix-app-redesign/index.md

 ## The Project

-I worked on this project to help my friend in his coursework for the subject: Human-Computer Interaction.
+I worked on this project to help my husband in his coursework for the subject: Human-Computer Interaction.

 The redesign of the app was focused mainly to increase the 'searchability' factor which allowed users to discover the content they were looking for more efficiently.